 FFS: Whether/how to have any spec impact on the resetting the counting of the removed new beams by RS reconfiguration and stopping the timers for those new beams.

-Candidate#7: The RRC parameter(s) of the threshold for event evaluation in Event-1/2 value of Q in Event-7, eventInstanceCount and eventDetectionTimeWindowLength are reconfigured for the CSI report configuration for UEI beam report.
+Candidate#7: The RRC parameter(s) of the threshold for event evaluation in Event-1/2/7 and the value of Q in Event-7, eventInstanceCount and eventDetectionTimeWindowLength are reconfigured for the CSI report configuration for UEI beam report.

 In such case, the UE need to reset the counting and stop the timers for all new beams.